vdunbar/iamslic/index.md

 # What we do matters: Libraries, climate change, and transformation

-> Every bit of warming matters, every year matters, every choice matters
+> Every bit of warming matters, every year matters, every choice matters.

 <span class = "left">-- IPCC</span>